Identity theft is a scary concept: the idea that someone else can be you!

 Hopefully, we’re all a lot more aware of the importance of varying our passwords today.

-“Hopefully” being the keyword…because there are always people who do what they please regardless of the warnings.
+“Hopefully” is the keyword…because there are always people who do what they please regardless of the warnings.

 Oh, I live in a decent neighborhood, I don’t have to lock my car doors.